kumarnishu/rn-ts-contacts-app/README.md

 # rn_project
-React Native Project Based Learnings
+React Native access mobile contacts and view in a beautiful list